algonacci/yolov5-q/README.md

 ## README
-- This repo is plan for instance segmentation based on yolov5.
+- This repo is plan for instance segmentation based on yolov5 and yolact.
 - The weights in releases support detection only, it's just suit this repo.
 - This repo is experimental, it's semi-finished for now.
 - I wrote some scripts to export `yolov5` through `tensorrtx` which I don't use anymore, so maybe they won't work.